prcutler/nflpool/docs/admin-docs/install.rst

 Application Configuration
 -------------------------

+.. note::  MySportsFeeds offers two versions of it's API: 1.2 (legacy) and 2.0 (current).
+1.2 uses HTTPAuth Basic for user authentication and 2.0 uses token based authentication.
+NFLPool as of the 2.0 release (October 2018) now uses MySportsFeeds version 2.0 API.

 In the ``data`` directory, configure your application settings in ``secret.py``.

 Enter your MySportsFeeds credentials:

-- msf_username = 'yourusername'

-- msf_pw = 'yourpassword'

-.. note::  MySportsFeeds currently uses HTTPAuth Basic for user authentication.
-In 2018, MySportsFeeds will be releasing the 2.0 version of their API which will be moving to a token based authentication.
+For version 2.0 of the MySportsFeeds API you will need to log into the MySportsFeeds website, create a token with support for their NFL feeds.
+Enter the credentials here:

+msf_api = "YOUR API KEY / TOKEN"

+msf_v2pw = "MYSPORTSFEEDS"

+And finally:

 - su_email = 'administrator email address'